Ngātata Love: Biography

-Ralph Heberley Love was born in 1937, the son of the Te Ati Awa leader Sir Ralph Love, and his wife, Lady Flora.
+Ralph Heberley Love was born in 1937, the son of the Te Āti Awa leader Sir Ralph Love, and his wife, Lady Flora.
 He was educated at Wellington College and attended university part-time.
+When his father was elected Mayor of Petone in 1965 he was likewise elected as a member of the Petone Borough Council at the same election.
+Both he and his father were defeated at the 1968 elections.

 In the 2001 New Year Honours, Love was appointed a Companion of the Queen's Service Order for public services.
 He was made a Principal Companion of the New Zealand Order of Merit for services to Māori in the 2009 New Year Honours, and later that year accepted re-designation as a Knight Grand Companion of the same order following the restoration of titular honours by the New Zealand government.

 At the same time Love stated that he is a supporter of a New Zealand republic and that "Even though I am an avowed republican, we must never abandon the history we share with Britain.
 Particularly at times of conflict."

-In March 2009, Love suggested that secondary students should have the option of going to wananga (Māori tertiary institutions) rather than staying at school.
+In March 2009, Love suggested that secondary students should have the option of going to wānanga (Māori tertiary institutions) rather than staying at school.

 Three years later he stepped aside from a number of positions representing Māori and the Serious Fraud Office said it was investigating a matter in relation to the Wellington Tenths Trust.
 In August 2016, Love went on trial, accused of defrauding his iwi.
 The Crown accused Love of taking two payments worth $1.5 million in late 2006 and early 2007.
 The payments were in exchange for showing favour toward Redwood Group, a property developer looking to develop Wellington Tenths Trust land near Parliament.
 He was found guilty on 1 September 2016.
 Love was subsequently sentenced to two and a half years imprisonment.

 He died at his home in Korokoro on 17 October 2018 and was privately cremated without a tangi.
 At the time of his death, Love was being pursued for bankruptcy by the lawyers from his criminal trial.

+Notable students of Love include Takiora Ingram.